March 2024

 The quorum for any meeting, except for the buying or selling of real property or the calling of all workers, shall be those members present.
 The quorum for buying or selling of real property or the calling or releasing / dismissing of called workers shall be 25% of the voting membership.

-It shall be the duty of every voting member:
+It shall be the duty of every voting member at all times:

 • To conduct themselves in a God-pleasing and Christian manner.